 1323 – A Third Street Promenade Santa Monica, CA 90401 You can find us in the alley way between 4th st. and the 3rd st. promenade.
 We are the only awesome theater in the alley that has painted brick, and laughter being heard.

 Yes, most shows are 21 and over.
 Check the website for more details.

 Yes, we have a beer and wine bar, including 30 different beers available in the bottle or on tap.
 We also have non-alcoholic beverages like soda, water and tea available.
 We do not sell food.

 What is your policy on refunds?

 We do NOT offer refunds for purchased classes (unless the class is cancelled by the theater).
 Students who drop out before the class begins are entitled to a credit for a future class, pending availability.

 Where can I get a sample of your style of comedy?

 If you’re interested in stand up, check out the Neal Brennan & Friends show every Tuesday at 8 PM.
-If you want to try getting up on stage, we offer two open mics, on Tuesday nights and Saturday evenings
+If you want to try getting up on stage, we offer an open mic, on Tuesday nights at 10pm.

 What is your philosophy of improv?

 We believe that at its core, good improvisation is a series of choices and discoveries made by an ensemble of committed, emotional players all supporting one another.
 We seek to create great improv by realizing the potential of the group.